opencybersecurityalliance/website/template/content/about.md

 ### Why get involved?

-Security practitioners will:
+As part of the OCA, security practitioners will:

 *   Discover new critical insights and ﬁndings, that would have otherwise been missed
 *   Reduce unnecessary procurement of new tools
 *   Reduce vendor lock-in and gain greater freedom to choose products

-### Technology providers will:
+Technology providers will:

 *   Increase their integration exposure--get more customers
 *   Reduce data integration expenses